zincplusplus/habit-tracker/README.md

 ## How it works
 1. Create a folder for all your habits, e.g. `Habits`
 2. Create empty files inside that folder for each habit you want to track
 3. Enable the habit tracker UI.
-I like to past teh following in by daily todo template
+I like to past the following in by daily todo template

 ~~~markdown
 ```habittracker